dotlang/language/doc/RFE.md

 3. No `_:Type` notation in lambda.
 You cannot discriminate a group of function with the same name.
 Just pass appropriate type and the corresponding function will be called.
 4. Expression problem: Add new type using dynamic compile-time union, add new function using writing the function normally.

-? - Polymorphism and generic:
-**Proposal**:
-1. No `_` notation in generics
-2. If you define multiple functions with the same name and number of arguments, the compiler will handle calling them based on dynamic type of unions.
-3. No `_:Type` notation in lambda.
-You cannot discriminate a group of function with the same name.
-Just pass appropriate type and the corresponding function will be called.
-4. Expression problem: Add new type using dynamic compile-time union, add new function using writing the function normally.

-? - Again: How do we address a generic function using a lambda?
-`serialise = (T: type, data: T -> string)`
-If we apply above change, we won't have a generic function.
-We don't address it directly.
-Either call function yourself or provide a type.
-Because module level functions are compile-time but lambdas ar runtime (you can pass them around)
-So: When assigning a generic function to a pointer, you must specify types for generic args.

 N - We say that argument name is not part of the type but for generics, it is.
 You cannot send a generic lambda to another function as it is a compile time construct.
 But you can remove the compile time part by specifying types for it.